zopefoundation/zc.sourcefactory/src/zc/sourcefactory/browser/README.txt

 the object:

   >>> terms.getTerm('a').title
-  u'a'
+  'a'

 If an adapter from the value to IDCDescriptiveProperties exists, the title will be retrieved from this adapter:

   >>> import persistent
   >>> class MyObject(persistent.Persistent):
-  ...    custom_title = u'My custom title'
+  ...    custom_title = 'My custom title'
   ...    _p_oid = 12
   >>> class DCDescriptivePropertiesAdapter(object):
   ...    def __init__(self, context):